abisop/nuttx-docs/en/guides/thread_local_storage.md

 compiler does not support TLS.

-In this case, you can still use the thread local relative keyword, but it would be implemented by libgcc's emutls.
+In this case, you can still use the thread local relative keyword, but it would be implemented by libgcc\'s emutls.